drbaggy/lego-identify/README.md

  * Occam's Razor... if you find a piece from 1 set - and you find a piece that is in a few different sets - then it is more likely to be from the set you have just found...
  * Related - if you find a small chunk of a set or a minifig - look to see if you may have other pieces of it - this will often save you time...!
  * Even if not the same set - if you have a big lot of Star Wars LEGO then another piece is slightly more likely to be from a Star Wars set than another theme...
+ * If it says LEGO but doesn't look like LEGO it is probably Hero factory or Bionicle!